Neutrino emission from binary neutron star mergers: characterizing light curves and mean energies: Methods

 \subsection{Relevant simulation parameters}

-Each \ac{BNS} is characterized by the gravitational masses of the two \acp{NS} at infinity, $M_{A,B}$\footnote{Here and in the following the subscripts $A$ and $B$ refer to the most and least massive star of a \ac{BNS} system, respectively.}.
+Each \ac{BNS} is characterised by the gravitational masses of the two \acp{NS} at infinity, $M_{A,B}$\footnote{Here and in the following the subscripts $A$ and $B$ refer to the most and least massive star of a \ac{BNS} system, respectively.}.
 The total gravitational mass and mass ratio are defined as $M_{\textnormal{tot}}=M_A+M_B$ and $q=M_A/M_B$, respectively.
-A further characterization of the initial properties of each \ac{BNS} system is provided by the dimensionless reduced tidal deformability $\ltilde$, since it also depends on the stars' \ac{EOS}.
+A further characterisation system is provided by the dimensionless reduced tidal deformability $\ltilde$, since it also depends on the stars' \ac{EOS}.
 It is a weighted average of the dimensionless tidal deformabilities $\Lambda_i$, $i\in{A,B}$, of the two \acp{NS}, defined as \citep{Favata:2004wz}:

 In Eq.~\eqref{eq:tilde_lambda} the notation $(A\leftrightarrow B)$ indicates a second term identical to the first except that the indices $A$ and $B$ are exchanged.
-The dimensionless tidal deformabilities in turn are related to the quadrupolar Love number, $k_2$, describing the static quadrupolar deformation of a star in the gravitoelectric field of the companion \citep{2008ApJ...677.1216H}, by:
+The dimensionless tidal deformabilities in turn are related to the quadrupolar Love number, $k_2$, describing the static quadrupolar deformation of a star in the gravitoelectric field of the companion \citep{Hinderer:2007mb}, by: